silverbulletmd/silverbullet/website/API/tag.md

 Defines a custom tag. `spec` is a table that can contain:
 * `name` (required) the name of the tag
 * `mustValidate` a boolean defining whether or not schema validation must pass for the object to be indexed
-* `schema` [[Schema]] to validate agains
+* `schema` [[Schema]] to validate against
-* `postProcess` callback function invoked when an object with tag `name` has been indexed, allows you to make changes to it, skip indexing altogether or generate additional objects
+* `postProcess` callback function invoked when an object with tag `name` has been indexed.
+Allows you to make changes to it, skip indexing altogether or generate additional objects

 # Use cases
 ## Schema validation